 Although he used to make this wine in amphora, this vintage he has changed back to his beloved concrete eggs which stand about 8 feet high.
 The grapes are hand-picked and 70% of the harvest was destemmed and the remainder whole bunch.
 It was left on skins for five weeks, which is a long time, but the results show that it was a good call by Dominique.

 This wine is silky and supple with a beautiful mouthfeel.
-However, the total allocation for Australia of this vibrant wine is only 24 bottles, so first-come, first-served for this one.

 If you are not familiar with the Mondeuse grape variety it is nicely summarised by Los Angeles wine guru Lou Amdur relating a conversation he had with importer Charles Neal: